Pabitra-33/Devfolio/README.md

 ✅ HTML – Structuring the web pages.<br>
 ✅ CSS – Styling and layout design.<br>
 ✅ JavaScript – Adding interactivity and animations.<br>

+## Conclusion <br>
+DevFolio is the perfect solution for developers, designers, and professionals looking to establish a strong online presence.
+Its responsive design, interactive elements, and customization capabilities make it an excellent choice for showcasing skills and work in a professional yet engaging way. 🚀